Diplomate American Board of Veterinary Practitioners – Dairy Specialty

 In 2007, he completed a three-year residency program in Food Animal Reproduction, Medicine and Surgery at University of Illinois and received a Master of Science degree in veterinary clinical medicine from the same institution.

-During the residency he fulfilled the requirements for the certification program of the American Board of Veterinary Practitioners – Dairy Specialty and was awarded Diplomate status in November 2011.
+During the residency he fulfilled the requirements for the certification program of the American Board of Veterinary Practitioners – Dairy Specialty and was awarded Diplomate status in November 2011 (Recertified in 2019).

 - Stockler RM, Morin DE, Lantz RK, Constable PD.
 Effect of milking frequency and dosing interval on the pharmacokinetics of cephapirin after intramammary infusion in lactating dairy cows.
 Journal of Dairy Sciences.
 2009 Sep; 92(9):4262-75.